-The MATLAB Python API is not defined as a dependency of GEMSEO, it has to be installed manually in the Anaconda environment.
+The MATLAB Python API is not defined as a dependency of GEMSEO, it has to be installed manually in a tox environment.
 The Python API usually needs to be built and installed since it is not done by default during the MATLAB installation.

 For testing with tox,

 pip installable version of the MATLAB Python API,